-Humboldt Seed Company is one of the few reliable international cannabis seeds companies producing unicorn strains with proprietary genetics and their seeds usually grow out to match the company’s strain description, germinate easily, and are not constantly plagued by divergent phenotypes or hermie flowers.
+Humboldt Seed Company (HSC) is one of the few reliable international cannabis seeds companies producing unicorn strains with proprietary genetics and their seeds usually grow out to match the company’s strain description, germinate easily, and are not constantly plagued by divergent phenotypes or hermie flowers.

 We’ve repeatedly reported on their exclusive genetic library and their terpenoid wizardry.